timmyb824/PEZ-ServerMonitor/README.md

 The tool can be configured with a YAML file.
 As of now, the only configuration options are to set the services and ports to check up or down status for and targets to ping for latency information.

 The default location for the config file is `~/.config/pez-sm/config.yaml`.
-If you want to use a custom location, you can specify the path to the config file with the `-cf` flag (e.g. `pez-servermonitor -cf /path/to/config.yaml`)
+If you want to use a custom location, you can specify the path to the config file with the `-cf` flag (e.g. `pez-servermonitor -cf /path/to/config.yaml -a`)

 The config file is fairly basic and needs to look like this: